Authentication

 --data 'grant_type=client_credentials&scope=https%3A%2F%2Fgateway.production.netfoundry.io%2F%2Fignore-scope'

 Include the token in your request to the NetFoundry API.
-You could source the shell script above to make NETFOUNDRY_API_TOKEN
+This assumes you used one of the examples above to assign NETFOUNDRY_API_TOKEN in your current shell environment.

 HTTPie